cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 #### Sprint-1/1-key-exercises/3-paths.js
 Since a folder name can also contain '.', can you modify your code so that it will also work for a file path like `"/path1/path2.old/file.txt"`?

+---

+Your understanding of `.indexOf()` and `.slice()` is correct, but the value assigned to `dir` is not quite the directory/folder name of the given file path.

+Could you find out from ChatGPT which part of the path, `/Users/mitch/cyf/Module-JS1/week-1/interpret/file.txt`, is considered the directory name?

 #### Sprint-1/1-key-exercises/4-random.js
 To test your understanding, how would you write an expression (without using any variable in the expression) that can yield